Isle Private Airport: History

 In 1954 the state of Minnesota deeded vacated land to the Village of Isle to be used exclusively for an airport.
 Construction began in 1955.
 The FAA lists the opening date of the airport as July 1, 1956.
 The Isle Airport received its first public use license at that time.

 In 1967 the Isle Flying Club was incorporated to maintain, operate, and improve the airport.
 The airport was public use at this time and received public funding.
 Maintenance tasks such as mowing and plowing were performed by the city.

 In the early 1980s the airport lost its Minnesota Department of Transportation/Aeronautics public-use status due to new runway length rules and tall tree interference.
 The Isle Flying Club obtained a private use license to allow the airport to remain open.

 In 2014 the City of Isle established an airport commission to move forward with plans to improve the airport and return it to public-use status.

 In 2019 the Minnesota Department of Transportation Office of Aeronautics threatened to close the airport unless trees on the south end of the airport were removed.
 If trees obstructing the runway were removed, the airport would be eligible for state grant funds and could regain public use status.
 On March 4, 2020, the Aircraft Owners and Pilots Association, the Recreational Aviation Foundation, the Minnesota Pilots Association, and the Isle Airport Association sponsored a town hall meeting to discuss the fate of the airport and its value to the community.

-On June 9, 2020 the Isle City Council approved a five-year lease to keep the airport open as a private airport.
+On June 9, 2020, the Isle City Council approved a five-year lease to keep the airport open as a private airport.
 The Isle Airport Association would take responsibility to remove trees that were obstructing the south end of the airport.
 The Minnesota Department of Transportation Office of Aeronautics stated that the required easement clearing would also require removing the homes in order to meet public airport status.

-In November of 2020, the Recreational Aviation Foundation granted $14,000 towards the preservation of the airport.
+In November 2020, the Recreational Aviation Foundation granted $14,000 towards the preservation of the airport.
 The funds will be used to remove encroaching trees that were threatening to close the airport.